Mercurial-Hermes/dipole/docs/testing-framework/test-ledger.md

 - Events are appended in order with deterministic, monotonic `seq`
 - identical inputs produce identical event logs on replay
 Tests:
-- Controller → Driver interaction produces tx, rx, prompt events
+- Controller → Driver interaction produces tx, rx, prompt observations
-- no events are dropped, reordered, or synthesised
+- no observations are dropped, reordered, or synthesised
 - event sequence is replay-equivalent
-Status: ❌ Failing
+Status: ✅ Passing
 Notes:
-- events are transport-level observations only
+- events represent transport-level observations only
 - no parsing, interpretation, or semantic meaning is introduced

+## Next Test (RED)